Like Water for Chocolate (novel): Adaptations

 The novel was made into a film of the same name, Like Water for Chocolate, by Alfonso Arau in 1992, starring Lumi Cavazos as Tita, Marco Leonardi as Pedro, and Regina Torné as Mama Elena.

 A ballet based on the novel was created by Christopher Wheeldon and Joby Talbot in 2022.
 Mexican conductor Alondra de la Parra served as consultant on the ballet.
 It had its world premiere at the Royal Ballet on 2 June 2022, with Francesca Hayward as Tita, Marcelino Sambé as Pedro, Laura Morera as Mama Elena, Mayara Magri as Rosaura, Anna Rose O'Sullivan as Gertrudis, and Matthew Ball as John Brown.
 It premiered in the US at the American Ballet Theatre on 29 March 2023 and starred Cassandra Trenary as Tita, Herman Cornejo as Pedro, Christine Shevchenko as Mama Elena, Hee Seo as Rosaura, Catherine Hurlin as Gertrudis, and Cory Stearns as John Brown.
 The ballet received largely positive reviews.

 As of 2020, a musical was in production.
 La Santa Cecilia is set to write the music, with lyrics by Quiara Alegría Hudes, libretto by Lisa Loomer, and direction provided by Michael Mayer.

-In 2024, HBO announced a new six-part adaptation for television.
-Executively produced by Salma Hayek and starring Azul Guaita as Tita, Andrés Baida as Pedro, and Irene Azuela as Mama Elena, it received positive reviews.
-It was renewed for a second and final season in December of that year.
+In 2024, HBO announced a six-part adaptation for television.
+Executively produced by Salma Hayek and starring Azul Guaita as Tita, Andrés Baida as Pedro, and Irene Azuela as Mama Elena, Like Water for Chocolate (TV series) received positive reviews.
+It was renewed for a second and final season in December of that year, and premiered on HBO Max on February 15, 2026.